vishvratnass27/prompt_project27/README.md

 # prompt_project27
 It appears that you are working on a chatbot application using Tkinter in Python.
 The application allows users to interact with a chatbot powered by OpenAI's GPT-3.5 language model.
-The code you provided sets up the GUI for the chatbot application, including the chat log display, user input text box, and send button.

-To create a GitHub description for your project, you can provide a brief summary of its purpose and features.
+The code you provided sets up the GUI for the chatbot application, including the chat log display, user input text box, and send button. can provide a brief summary of its purpose and features.
 Here's an example description:

 Chatbot App with GPT-3.5
 This is a chatbot application built using Python and Tkinter, incorporating OpenAI's GPT-3.5 language model.
 The chatbot allows users to have interactive conversations with an AI-powered assistant.